- Three Ships, Three Ducks

 Look at the previous update, from September (opens in a new window).
 There are several more.

-Even larger versions are available here, in order (open in a new window).
+Even larger versions are available here, in the order of those above (open in a new window).
 Remember, depending on your connection, they may take some time to show clearly.